seanwayland/javathreads/README.md

 Thread class which accepts the GUI elements as data members.

 4 threads created to update GUI display.

+Swingworker class is implemented.
+Also regular javascript thread class included but not used.

 TODO :
-Create non blocking synchronized threads to update grand total progress

 implement Pause and Resume

-Use a "SwingWorker" thread instead of a Thread